Annual Parent Forms & General Information

 SEXUAL ABUSE AND SEX TRAFFICKING PREVENTION (EC 51950, 51900.6): Our schools may provide age-appropriate instruction for students in kindergarten through grade 8 in sexual abuse, sexual assault awareness, sex trafficking, strategies to reduce their risk, techniques to set healthy boundaries, and how to safety report an incident through prevention education.
 Parents or guardians may submit a written request to excuse their child from participation in any class or assessments related to that education.

 HARM OR DESTRUCTION OF ANIMALS (EC 32255 et seq.): Any pupil with a moral objection to dissecting or otherwise harming or destroying an animal, or any part thereof, must inform their teacher of the objection.
-Objections must be substantiated by a note from the pupil’s parent or guardian.
-A pupil who chooses to refrain from participation in an education project involving the harmful or destructive use of an animal may receive an alternative education project, if the teacher believes that an adequate alternative education project is possible.
-The teacher may work with the pupil to develop and agree upon an alternative education project so that the pupil may obtain the knowledge, information, or experience required by the course of study in question.
-ATTENDANCE
+Objections must be substantiated by a note from the student’s parent or guardian.
+When a student chooses to refrain from participation in an educational project involving the harmful or destructive use of an animal, the teacher may work with the student to develop and agree upon an alternative project, if such project is possible, so that the student may still obtain the knowledge, information, or experience required for the course.
+The alternative project shall require a comparable time and effort invested by the students – it shall not be more difficult than the original eduation project as a means to penalize the student.
+Students choosing an alternative education project shall pass all exams for the course in order to receive credit; however, if the test requires the harmful or destructive use of animals, the student may similarly request an alternative test.
+No student shall be discriminated against based upon their decision to exercise these rights.

 Student attendance is reported annually to the California Department of Education and is a part of each student’s permanent school record.
 This includes all excused and unexcused absences, the number of tardies, and suspensions.